 There's a good chance that if you make the mistake of getting into a conversation with me, I will somehow steer it towards telling you to watch Nanette.
 Nanette, you ask?
 It's on Netflix.
 It's the special from Australian comedian Hannah Gadsby.
 She was in Please Like Me.
 You haven't seen Please Like Me?
-Oh my GOD, it's on Hulu.
+Oh my GOD, it's on Amazon Prime.
 You need to watch it.
 But first, you need to watch Nanette.

-The special dropped on Netflix June 19, and the comedian is currently finishing up the final week of her run at the SoHo Playhouse in New York City.
+The special dropped on Netflix on 19th June, and the comedian is currently finishing up the final week of her run at the SoHo Playhouse in New York City.
 It is stand-up, in the sense that Gadsby spends the entirety of the performance standing and, at the start at least, keeps up a typical rhythm of jokes.
 It's called Nanette, she explains at the beginning, for no other reason than the fact that she met an engaging woman with that name whom she thought she'd base the special around, but then she...didn't.
 The subject is abandoned.
-Instead, her sexuality is at the center of most of her anecdotes — how she doesn't identify with the partying aspects of being LGBTQ+, the way she's often mistaken for a man, the various pitfalls of coming out.
+Instead, her sexuality is at the centre of most of her anecdotes — how she doesn't identify with the partying aspects of being LGBTQ+, the way she's often mistaken for a man, the various pitfalls of coming out.
 At minute 17, however, is when we get our first taste of what's to come.
 Gadsby says that she's quitting comedy.

-"I’ve built a career out of self-deprecating humor…and I don’t want to do that anymore," she tells the audience to applause.
+"I’ve built a career out of self-deprecating humour…and I don’t want to do that anymore," she tells the audience to applause.
 "Because do you understand what self-deprecation means when it comes from somebody who already exists in the margins?
 It’s not humility.
 It’s humiliation.
 I put myself down in order to speak, in order to seek permission to speak, and I won’t do that to myself anymore.
 Not to myself or anybody who identifies with me."

 By minute 40, the room is silent.
 By the end, everyone's crying.

 Much of Gadsby's initial jokes are about growing up as a lesbian in Tasmania, where homosexuality was a crime until 1997.
 This means most of her adolescence was spent in tortured confusion.
 When she came out to her mother, her mother replied, "Why did you have to tell me that?"
 She "forgot" to come out to her grandmother.
-A man once tried to fight her for hitting on his girlfriend, before realizing she was actually a woman.
-The stories are dark, but Gadsby tinges them with humor in a way that makes them palatable.
+A man once tried to fight her for hitting on his girlfriend, before realising she was actually a woman.
+The stories are dark, but Gadsby tinges them with humour in a way that makes them palatable.

 And that's the problem.